 Georgia Tech is consistently ranked as one of the nation's top schools for awarding bachelor's, master's, and doctoral degrees in STEM fields to African-Americans, Hispanics/Latinos, and Native Americans.
 OMED has put together a program that costs more than $3,500 per student, yet only asks that you contribute a fraction of this cost.
 This is due to great contributions from the state and our corporate partners.
 OMED is a data-driven organization and uses statistical analysis as a basis of all of its programs, philosophies, and modeling.
 We want your student to succeed, so we have dedicated resources to enhance the probability of their success.

 The Challenge program began in the summer of 1980.
 The program initially started out of the necessity to provide minority freshman a means of introduction to the strenuous academic environment of engineering.
 Rapid growth and exposure of the program caused participation numbers to rise from approximately 30 students in the early stages to as many as 80-100 students in recent years.

 In the beginning, OMED found strong correlation between students' first-term GPA and their graduation rates five years later.
 As a result, in 1990, OMED implemented a paradigm shift to reflect a more comprehensive academic model with increased student expectations based on success strategies.
 This shift was directly applied to the Challenge program.
 From 1993 to present, the Challenge program coins itself as an “Academic Pre-Season," which stresses hard work on the front end of a students’ academic journey and significant benefits at the end of the journey.

-While Challenge has historically targeted minority students, the program is open to all freshmen students.
+While Challenge has historically targeted minority students, the program is open to all incoming first-year students.